| . The Problem The Solution Classifying Patterns Of Content The Range Of Classification Example: Chevron Ad | Controlling

 example of traditional American cultural activities, all involving a sense of

 community and fair play.
-In the grouping - Little League
+In the grouping the example of Little League

 baseball might suggest a child version of an adult activity, or an activity